tdomzal/junit-docker-rule/README.md

 - use it as JUnit @Rule or @ClassRule
 - specify image name/tag
+- specify container name (equivalent of command line `--name`)
+- define links to other containers (`--link`)
-- pass environment variables
+- pass environment variables (`--env` or `-e`)
-- publish all exposed port to dynamically allocated host ports
+- publish all exposed port to dynamically allocated host ports (`--publish-all` or `-P`)
-- publish specified container ports to specified host ports (tcp or udp, no port ranges support yet)
+- publish specified container ports to specified host ports (`-p` - tcp or udp, no port ranges support yet)
-- mount host directory as a data volume (also works for dirs from workstation to boot2docker container with restriction that dir must be under user homedir)
+- mount host directory as a data volume (`--volume` or `-v` - also works for workstation dirs to boot2docker container with restriction that dir must be under user homedir)
-- specify extra /etc/hosts entries
+- specify extra /etc/hosts entries (`--add-host`)
 - access container stderr and stdout (forwarded to java System.err and System.out by default)
-- wait for message in container output
+- wait for message or sequence of messages in container output at container start

 See usage [examples](src/test/java/pl/domzal/junit/docker/rule/examples/) in test cases.